X-n3t/Lepus/README.md

 |[VirusTotal](https://www.virustotal.com/)|Yes|
 |[Wayback Machine](https://archive.org/web/)|No|

+### Webhooks [Work In Progress]

+In addition to API integration, the tool also enables you to post content to various services such as Slack, Discord and Telegram.

 In a case that you want to consume services that support API keys then you have to place your API keys in the `config.ini` file.